rad8329/swapi-laravel-client/README.md

 ## About this project

-This is a basic Laravel app to practice a common synchronous integration using REST
+This is a basic Laravel app to practice a common synchronous communication using REST

 ### Related